 We see symbols every day in all aspects of our lives.
 Symbols are used to convey ideas, qualities, emotions, material objects/products, opinions and beliefs.
 Unfortunately, symbols are also used to convey hate and bias.
 Lately, we have seen a lot of hate symbol graffiti in public spaces and specifically the swastika, which in most circumstances is understood as an expression of anti-Semitism.
-While 2016 data is not yet available, there has reportedly been an increase in anti-Semitic incidents, including the display of swastikas on school and college campuses, sidewalks, places of worship, online, on doors, buildings, dorm rooms, buses, school and public bathrooms, vehicles and other places.
+There has reportedly been an increase in anti-Semitic incidents, including the display of swastikas on school and college campuses, sidewalks, places of worship, online, on doors, buildings, dorm rooms, buses, school and public bathrooms, vehicles and other places.
 The proliferation of other hate symbols is also of increasing concern.

 The swastika has served as the most significant and notorious of hate symbols about anti-Semitism and white supremacy for most of the world outside of Asia.
 White supremacy encompasses many forms of hate including anti-Semitism, racism, anti-Muslim, anti-LGBTQ, etc.